Cherry eye is the common name for a prolapsed gland of the third eyelid, a medical condition that can occur in dogs and occasionally cats.

 Treatment for Cherry Eye

 Treatment is generally surgical and aimed at preserving the important function of the lacrimal gland by returning it into its correct location and permanently securing the gland through various surgical techniques, depending on the breed of dog and size of the gland.
 Surgery carries an excellent prognosis if performed properly.
-Find out how having pet insurance can help cover the costs of surgery here.

 The gland should never be removed as this will most certainly lead to dry eye.